-We are a gateway for online adoption, with almost half of our customers making their first online beauty purchase with us, based on internal estimates.
+We are a gateway for online adoption, with almost half of our customers making their first online beauty purchase with us based on internal estimates.
 We expect our market share position to strengthen as beauty and wellness purchases increasingly shift online.

-An Expansive Customer Demographic.
 Our model allows us to build funnels that attract a broad range of customers.
-We convert customers across geographies, demographic characteristics, and purchasing behavior.
-As of December 31, 2022, our customer base was distributed evenly across the United States, with representation across different age groups and skin tones.
-Our direct, tech-enabled and data-driven model strongly appeals to a broad demographic audience, giving us a unique opportunity to capture this growing source of demand and compete in categories traditionally dominated by legacy brands with waning relevance
+We convert customers across geographies, demographic characteristics, such as age and skin tones, and purchasing behavior.
+We believe that our direct, tech-enabled and data-driven model strongly appeals to a broad demographic audience, giving us a unique opportunity to capture this growing source of demand and compete in categories traditionally dominated by legacy brands with waning relevance.